How Marvin Senaya Ended Up in Both Ghana and Togo Squads

 His inclusion in Otto Addo's squad immediately sparked excitement among Black Stars fans, who have longed for a player with his profile.

-Yet a twist complicates the situation: Senaya had previously been included in Togo’s squad for friendlies against Guinea and Niger.
+Yet a twist complicates the situation: Senaya had previously been included in Togo’s squad for friendlies this month.

 Read also

-Senaya was born in France and is the son of former Togolese international Yao Mawuko Senaya, Ghanasoccernet reports.
+Senaya was born in France and is the son of former Togolese international Yao Mawuko Senaya, according to GhanaSoccernet.

 Reports indicate he also has Ghanaian roots, making him eligible to represent the Black Stars.

-Ironically, it was Ghana's neighbours that named Senaya first on their list for games against Guinea and Niger.
-But it appears the Black Stars would steal a march on Patrice Neveu's side.
+Ironically, it was Ghana's neighbours who named Senaya first on their list for games against Guinea and Niger, but it appears the Black Stars will steal a march on Patrice Neveu's side.

 This is not the first time Addo has navigated such a situation.